AED inspection app image showing EHS mobile barscan of an eyewash station

 In addition, the use of an AED in conjunction with CPR (cardiopulmonary resuscitation) can further increase the chances of survival.
 According to the American Heart Association, the combination of CPR and AED use can increase the survival rate for cardiac arrest to as high as 45%.
 It’s important to note that these are averages from studies, and individual cases may vary.
 But in general, AEDs can play an important role in increasing the chances of survival for someone experiencing sudden cardiac arrest.

-Clearly an AED is an invaluable tool to have during a cardiac arrest event, but AEDs can only save lives if they work properly in the moment they are needed.
+Clearly AEDs are an invaluable tool to have during a cardiac arrest event, but AEDs can only save lives if they work properly in the moment they are needed.
 Imagine if the AED used by Damar Hamlin’s first responders had a dead battery, or was missing the pads, or was damaged.
 Damar might have had a drastically different outcome.

 What are the Inspection Standards for AEDs?